-Edward St Aubyn's Patrick Melrose coming to TV - what we know so far
+Edward St Aubyn's Patrick Melrose coming to TV in May 2018

-Based on the quintet of novels by Edward St Aubyn and starring Benedict Cumberbatch and Jennifer Jason Leigh, Patrick Melrose will launch on Sky Atlantic and NOW TV later in 2018.
+Based on the quintet of novels by Edward St Aubyn and starring Benedict Cumberbatch and Jennifer Jason Leigh, the first episode of Patrick Melrose will air at 9pm on Sunday 13 May 2018 on Sky Atlantic and TV streaming service NOW TV.
 Here’s what we know about the series so far.

 Sweeping through the South of France in the 60s, New York in the 80s and Britain in the early 2000s, Edward St Aubyn’s semi-autobiographical Patrick Melrose novels track their protagonist’s journey from a deeply traumatic childhood to middle age, with searing wit and deep humanity.